AngleOfProtection/docs/docs/standard/net-standard.md

 Differences:

-- .NET Standard is a curated set of APIs, while PCL profiles are defined by intersections of existing platforms.
+- .NET Standard is a created set of APIs, while PCL profiles are defined by intersections of existing platforms.
 - .NET Standard linearly versions, while PCL profiles do not.
 - PCL profiles represents Microsoft platforms while the .NET Standard is platform-agnostic.